The Best Coffee Tampers In The UK 2022

 You’ll have probably heard the “30 pounds of pressure” thing – and this, in my humble opinion, is about as realistic as Dragons, Unicorns & the “£350 million a week to the NHS” bus ad.

-The reason it’s important to get a extent surface is that an uneven surface can promote channeling, which is what takes place when water under pressure finds paths of least resistance through the coffee, leading to uneven extraction and therefore poor tasting espresso coffee, or at least poorer than it would have tasted if it hadn’t have channeled.
+The reason it’s important to get a extent surface is that an uneven surface can promote channeling, which is what takes place when water under pressure finds paths of least resistance through the coffee, leading to uneven extraction and therefore poor tasting espresso, or at least poorer than it would have tasted if it hadn’t have channeled.

-What type of coffee tamper is perfect?
+What type of coffee tamper is best?

-The latest machine from them, even though, the Bambino – the base degree of the Bambino Plus, comes with a plastic tamper!
+The latest machine from them, though, the Bambino – the base degree of the Bambino Plus, comes with a plastic tamper!

 For more on this (including details on the limited edition run) see: